21isenough/LightningATM/docs/guide/edit_config.md

 ```

 - When you finshed with changings in the config.ini, save and exit the editor: `CTRL+x -> y -> ENTER`
-- Note: In the config.ini you can also change the currency and fees
+- `Note:` In the config.ini you can also change the currency and fees.

 config.ini part 1 (example)
 ![config.ini part 1](../pictures/edit_config_terminal_1.png)